selvatica-36/PowerBI-Sales-Analysis-Report-PostgreSQL-ETL/README.md

 For the full detailed step-by-step guide to the project, including installation instructions, ETL pipeline and visuals, please check the [GitHub Wiki](https://github.com/selvatica-36/PowerBI-ecommerce-report/wiki).

-## Currently working on
-- Fixing the map display in the live dashboard (Power BI Service).

 ## License information

 This is an open source public repository.